Who The Fuck is That? He's a man outta time!

 with a certain psychotic katana-wielding mercenary

-, and then adopting and raising Hope, the first mutant born after the mass depowering, while traveling through time.
+, then adopted and raised Hope, the first mutant born after the mass depowering, while traveling through time.
 After returning to the present with a teenaged Hope, Cable appeared to have made a Heroic Sacrifice

 at the end of the Second Coming X-Men event but has since returned